 Battery time is very important when you are a regular user of the multimeter.
 A 1000 hours battery time is considered decent.
 Don’t waste your money buying any meter having battery time below 1000 hrs if you are serious about learning electronics.

 This is all I could share the best of knowledge about a multimeter buying guide.
-If you are curious what are my recommended multimeter you can check out my this post.
+A multimeter is a very basic tool you must have in your lab if you are taking electronics for serious.

 Hopefully, this article added some value to your life and helped you in some way.

 Other useful posts